zUnixorn/dminer/README.md

 It requires a bit more setup to get running since it uses [Lavalink](https://github.com/freyacodes/Lavalink) to play and search for music which is an external program.
 Either [Lavalink](https://github.com/freyacodes/Lavalink) or [Andesite](https://github.com/natanbc/andesite)
 can be utilized, choose whichever you prefer.
-(If you have no idea, in our own instance we use Andesite but either is fine).
+(If you have no idea, in our own instance we use Lavalink but either is fine).

 ##### Feature all: